Berserker64/NET-Developer_Test/README.txt

-Both WebAPI's have versionning enabled, so to perfom any acton is a must change the URL like "{ip-address:port}/api/v1.0/{controller}"
+Both WebAPI's have versioning enabled, so to perfom any acton is a must change the URL like "{ip-address:port}/api/v1.0/{controller}"

 WebAPI2 consumes WebAPI1,